top of page

-Mental health is the next frontier of the diversity and inclusion movement.
+Mental health is the next frontier of diversity, equity, and inclusion (DEI).

 The experiences of mental health at work are diverse, but many employees who manage mental health conditions face shame, stigma, and discrimination at work.